r-karimi/saxtal/README.md

 3. Implement pyFFTW as a flag, test overall script execution time

 Minor:
-- Write function to plot indices of detected spots
+- Write helper function to plot indices of detected spots